 - The developer's final construction drawings shall comply with the design regulations established by the Department of Public Works, in effect at the time of the approval of the preliminary development plan or final development plan or building permit, as applicable.
-Final design may vary based on field conditions. - Prior to Final SP, indicate on the plans improving 38th Ave across the property frontage per MPW standard ST-251.
-Improve 38th Ave from property south to a minimum of 20' of pavement, where pavement width is less than 20' - Prior to Final SP, indicate solid waste and recycling plan - Prior to Final SP, submit copy of ROW dedications prior to bldg. permit sign off. - With the Final SP, the sidewalk grade is to follow the center line road grade per MPW standards and specs.
+Final design may vary based on field conditions. - Indicate on the plans improving 38th Ave across the property frontage per MPW standard ST-251.
+Improve 38th Ave from property south to a minimum of 20' of pavement, where pavement width is less than 20' - Indicate solid waste and recycling plan - Submit copy of ROW dedications prior to bldg. permit sign off. - With the Final SP, the sidewalk grade is to follow the centerline road grade per MPW standards and specs.